leochanj105/hindsight-lumos/docs/agent.md

   -triggerrate float
         Rate limit for a spammy trigger in triggers/s.
 Set to 0 to disable.
 De fault 10000. (default 10000)
+  -verbose
+        If set to true, prints telemetry to the command line.
+False by default.
 ```

 Where noted, some port and address configurations can be specified via the `service_name.conf` file, and overridden by command line arguments.
 For information about the configuration file, see [configuration.md](configuration.md)